Current Branch Programme

-We will be holding talks face-to-face and on-line during the 2023-2024 programme.
+We will be holding talks face-to-face and on-line during the 2024-2025 programme.
 More details will be added to the website as we have them available and we will also send email updates.
+We are using Ticketsource to provide on-line registration, if you are a member of the HA (local or national) or a student registration is free, guests will be asked to pay £4 (plus 34p booking fee) when booking.
 If you have any queries please contact us at histassocglos@gmail.com

 The AGM and talk will be held at the Exmouth Arms 167 Bath Road, Cheltenham, GL53 7LX and as a Zoom meeting.
 Food will be available at the Exmouth Arms before the AGM, if you wish to have a meal please contact us at histassocglos@gmail.com by 5 September for further information.